w3c/wai-intro-atag/content/education.md

 There is an international standard to help you meet accessibility needs: **Authoring Tool Accessibility Guidelines (ATAG)**.
 ATAG is developed by the W3C Web Accessibility Initiative ([WAI](/WAI/)).

 Use ATAG to help make your tool:
-* accessible to instructors with disabilities [Part A]
+* accessible to educators and course administrators with disabilities [Part A]
 * support accessible content for students [Part B]

 For example, ATAG covers the above examples: